plabayo/rama/rama-udp/README.md

 UDP support for Rama, including packet metadata, Explicit Congestion Notification (ECN), batching and segmentation.

-The existing Tokio socket API remains available.
-Packet-oriented code can use the runtime-neutral datagram traits.
+The Tokio socket API is available directly.
+Packet-oriented code uses the runtime-neutral datagram traits.

 See [`specifications/`](specifications/) for the relevant RFCs.